Asteria-BCSD/Asteria-Pro/README.md

 # Dataset

+## Compiled binaries
 The massive compiled software binaries can be download from [google drive](https://drive.google.com/file/d/1NZALJqz5W4jowrhXdWWRfuT8fRJfBQ5z/view?usp=sharing).

 ![dataset_pic](./pics/dataset_1.bmp)

 In each directory, around 200 software are compiled with different compilation settings.

+## Vulnerable and patched binaries
+We have released our vulnerability and patch dataset at [zenodo](https://zenodo.org/record/7928860#.ZGGPvkDP0UF)